MISP/misp-modules/docs/contribute.md

 - **input** - description of the format of data used in input
 - **output** - description of the format given as the result of the module execution

+In addition to the modul documentation please add your module to [docs/index.md](https://github.com/MISP/misp-modules/tree/master/docs/index.md).